 - Before submitting an application, investigators are strongly encouraged to log in to the NCDR Research Management System and access the “R&P Resources Page” (located on the top red navigation bar) to review the following documents:

 - Ensure that the registry collects the data elements you need for your proposal.
 To make this determination, visit the homepage within this website for the registry you are interested in and click on the “Data Collection” link.
+For information specific to the PINNACLE Registry research and publications process, click here.

 - Review “The National Cardiovascular Data Registry (NCDR) Data Quality Brief: The NCDR Data Quality Program in 2012,” published in the Journal of the American College of Cardiology (JACC), to better understand NCDR’s data quality.